 3. Even when you have a meal plan, food isn’t always available.
 When dining halls close, low-income students often struggle to find affordable food.
 According to a study from Harvard, many students can’t afford to go home or take the time off work during school breaks when the majority of college dining halls close.
 And college campuses often don’t have affordable options for groceries nearby, especially if students don’t have their own car.

 4. The “traditional” college student is changing.
 Over the years, the proportion of “non-traditional” college students to “traditional” students has grown.
 This includes students who are financially independent, enrolled part-time in school while working full-time, or did not receive a traditional high school diploma.
-Students aren’t starting college right after high school, with the average age of college students being 26.
+Students aren’t starting college right after high school, with the average age of college students being 26 - including people like Mary Ann (pictured above), who went back to school to brighten her family's future but needed some help from a college food pantry.

 This changing face of the average college student brings new challenges.
 1 in 5 students is caring for a child and many as single parents.
 Between rising tuition costs, parenting, and working full-time, making ends meet can be tough.